citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

     bridge=$(xe network-list name-label=private params=bridge minimal=true)
     ip addr add 192.168.76.2/255.255.255.0 dev $bridge

-Now we can connect the two hosts!
+Now we can connect the two hosts.
 Again, this step needs to be run on both hosts.
 Setting up a GRE tunnel needs to know the target endpoint, so use the public IP address of the other server in the below commands, not the address we just added on the 'private'